Newport railway station, Melbourne

-Newport railway station is a commuter railway station and the junction point on the Werribee and Williamstown lines, which are part of the Melbourne railway network.
+Newport station is a railway station operated by Metro Trains Melbourne on the Werribee and Williamstown lines, both part of the Melbourne rail network.
 It serves the western suburb of Newport, in Melbourne, Victoria, Australia.
 Newport station is a ground level premium station, featuring two side platforms.
 It opened on 1 March 1859.

 Initially opened as Geelong Junction, the station was renamed two times.
 It was renamed to Williamstown Junction in January 1869, then was given its current name of Newport on 1 November 1881.

 Two sidings exist at the northern (up) end of the station, used for the stabling of trains that operate the Williamstown line shuttle services.
 The Western standard gauge line to Adelaide runs to the west of the station, behind Platform 1, and the Newport Railway Workshops are located to the south.